Dyalog/OpenAI/docs/index.md

 * [Moderations](./userguide.md#moderations) - Classify text input as potentially harmful

 ## Forthcoming Endpoints
-### Expected in October 2024
+### Expected in Q4 2024
 OpenAI has released, in beta, version 2 of their Assistants and related endpoints.
-We expect to have completed their development in `OpenAI` in October 2024.
+We expect to have completed their development in `OpenAI` in the 4th quarter of 2024.

 * Assistants - Build assistants that can call models and use tools to perform tasks.
 * Threads  - Create threads that assistants can interact with.